Revisiting the Optimal PMU Placement Problem in Multi-Machine Power Networks: Case Studies: Validation and Results

-Three key aspects can be pointed out from the observability-based PMU placement program solved.
-The first is through the coupling of dynamics and algebraic states, load buses are selected and thus are included in the optimal set $\mathcal{{\m{Z}^{*}}}$.
-This is important since typically only generator buses are potential locations where PMUs can be installed under the observability-based approach for ODE power systems.
-Thus, validating the use of an NDAE representation of a power system instead of and ODE one for the observability-based OPP problem.
-The second is that the different discretization methods that the OPP is built upon yield different placements.
-This can be clearly identified from Figs.~\ref{fig:case_9a_BE},~\ref{fig:case_9b_BDF}, and~\ref{fig:case_9c_TRAP} for $\mr{case}$-$\mr{9}$.
-The reasons for such behavior is that each of the discretization methods change the structure of the observability matrix~\eqref{eq:obs_gram}.
-This is a result of the partial derivatives that have been derived and are presented for each of the discretization methods in~\ref{apdx:calc_Jac} and~\ref{apdx:Jac_Gear}.
+Three key aspects can be pointed out from the proposed observability-based OPP problem.
+The first is that through the coupling of dynamics and algebraic states, load buses are selected and thus are included in the optimal set $\mathcal{{\m{Z}^{*}}}$, meaning that $\mathcal{{\m{Z}^{*}}} \subseteq \mathcal{N}_p$.
+This aspect is important since typically, when considering an ODE system representation, only generator buses are considered as potential locations for the observability-based OPP problem.
+This validates the rationale behind utilizing the complete NDAE representation, instead of an ODE model, of a power system for solving the observability-based OPP problem.
+The second is that for each of the discretization methods that the OPP is built upon, a different optimal set is obtained.
+This can be clearly identified from Fig.~\ref{fig:case_200-OPP} for $\mr{case}$-$\mr{9}$.
+The reason for such behavior is that each of the discretization methods change the structure of the observability matrix~\eqref{eq:obs_gram}.
+This is a result of the different partial derivatives structures that have been derived and are presented for each of the discretization methods in Appendices~\ref{apdx:calc_Jac} and~\ref{apdx:Jac_Gear}.
 One can notice that the TI method differs from both BDF and BE by having an additional evaluation of the partial derivative of the system nonlinearities for an additional previous time-step.
-Whereas BE and BDF differ by having $k_g$ order of previous time step dependency.
-We point out that the placements for BE and BDF are less different than that as compared to TI method.
-This similarity between BE and BDF OPP can be observed for $\mr{case}$-$\mr{200}$.
+Whereas BE and BDF differ by having $k_g$ order of previous time-step dependency.
+We point out that the placements for BE and BDF are less different from those as compared to TI method.
+This similarity between BE and BDF optimal placements can be observed for $\mr{case}$-$\mr{200}$.
 The results suggest that indeed, the discretization method does affect the optimal PMU placements.
 We note here, that nonlinear models of observability depend on the operating point and the simulation model.
-That is, the nonlinear observability Gramian depends on the underlying structure of nonlinearities that are depicted in a dissimilar manner amongst the different discretizations and hence the different placements.
-In order to understand and assess the resulting optimal placements for each of the methods we compare the resulting estimation error on both differential and algebraic states in Section~\ref{sec:Robustness}.
+That is, the nonlinear observability Gramian depends on the underlying structure of nonlinearities that are depicted in a dissimilar manner amongst the different discretizations.
+In order to understand and assess the resulting optimal placements for each of the methods, we compare the resulting estimation error on both differential and algebraic states in Section~\ref{sec:Robustness}.